gizatechxyz/avsthon/README.md

 Decentralized applications present significant challenges for users and developers.
 They require constant attention, frequent interactions, and deep technical knowledge, creating entry barriers, inefficiencies, and security risks.
-The multitude of protocols and chains demands continuous monitoring to manage positions and optimize returns—a task beyond most users' capabilities.
+The multitude of protocols and chains demands continuous monitoring to manage positions and optimize returns; a task beyond most users' capabilities.
 Moreover, the steep learning curve limits broader adoption, while managing cross-chain activities adds further complexity.
 Traditional smart contract-based automation, constrained by blockchain throughput and gas costs, falls short of addressing these issues comprehensively.